nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **Company Name**: The name of the company that the user is applying for an internship role at.

 - **Role**: The role of the internship the user applied for.

+- **Index**: The index of the internship application displayed in the list.

 --------------------------------------------------------------------------------------------------------------------